Windz-GameDev/TSPQuest/README.md

   - Run the brute force algorithm on the `lu980.tsp` dataset.
   - It will have a timeout of 5 seconds.
   - If it finishes, it will display the dataset, the algorithm, the path, the number of cities, the total distance, and the elapsed time.
-  - It will visualize the final path using a scatterplot if it finishes.
+  - If finished, it will save a scatterplot visualizing the path at `path_results/{dataset_name}` in a PNG file.
   - If it times out, it will display skipping the algorithm.
+  - Note: This particular command is pretty much 100% guaranteed to time out.

 ## Running the `run_benchmark.py` Script